jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Leaving the Spectacle of the Industrial Age Story

-We're already technically in the Information Age.
+We're already technically in the Internet Age.
 A quite glance at your smartphone shows that.
 Our society is in trouble because we're stuck inside the outdated Right/Left, mass-production, philosophy of the Industrial Age.
 Antagonists don't care, because they're happy inside their stories of self-importance.
 Main Street doesn't notice because they live inside a story full of spectacle and habit.

 Spectacle runs on dark majic.
 It's really hard to see through.
 Is the Super Bowl really a national holiday?
 Are luxurious cars worthy of praise?
 Is a Bachelors of Arts worth tens of thousands of dollars and four years of life?
 We can only tell by questioning our society.
 The best example of how to do this, is the movie The Matrix.